XD-DENG/Spark-practice/README.md

 (u'US', ([u'2015-12-12', u'15:43:08', u'35212', u'3.2.2', u'x86_64', u'mingw32', u'reshape2', u'1.4.1', u'US', u'8922'], 'United States'))]
 ```

-### Caching
+### persisting (Caching)

 Some RDDs may be repeatedly accessed, like the RDD *content* in the example above.
-In such situation, we may want to pull such RDDs into cluster-wide in-memory cache so that the computing relating to them will not be repeatedly implemented, which can help save resource and time.
-This is called "caching" in Spark, and can be done using RDD.cache() or RDD.persist() method.
+In such scenario, we may want to pull such RDDs into cluster-wide in-memory cache so that the computing relating to them will not be repeatedly invoked, so that resource and time can be saved.
+This is called "persisting" or "caching" in Spark, and can be done using `RDD.persist()` or `RDD.cache()` method.

 Spark automatically monitors cache usage on each node and drops out old data partitions in a least-recently-used (LRU) fashion.
 Of course we can also manually remove an RDD instead of waiting for it to fall out of the cache, using the RDD.unpersist() method.